Symbols

 and content 1

-parameterize unipotent characters of G(e,1,n)
+parameterize unipotent characters of the spets G(e,1,n)

 .